BMW targets "meaningful" sales with electric i-series

-LONDON (Reuters) - BMW (BMWG.DE) is targeting a “meaningful” chunk of the electric-car market and expects demand to be driven up as urban populations rise, its sales chief said on Monday as he unveiled the company’s battery-powered i3 model.
+LONDON, July 29 (Reuters) - BMW is targeting a “meaningful” chunk of the electric-car market and expects demand to be driven up as urban populations rise, its sales chief said on Monday as he unveiled the company’s battery-powered i3 model.

 The world’s biggest luxury carmaker has declined to give sales or production goals for the four-seater i3, to be followed early next year by a battery-powered i8 sports car.